 Logical Reasoning Tests evaluate a candidate’s ability to solve problems.
 These tests require well-thought logical decisions, as well as the ability to rationalize them.
 Overall, critical thinking is crucial to success; hence, assessments like these enable employers to identify the right candidates by evaluating their job readiness.

-LRTs consist of a set of logical statements, patterns, and graphic sequences that demand candidates to find the correct answer for completing the series.
+LRTs consists of a set of logical statements, patterns, and graphic sequences that demand candidates to find the correct answer for completing the series.
 Also, these evaluations include a combination of theory and application questions to assess a candidate’s practical and technical skills.
 Thus, when taking Logical Reasoning Tests, you can expect questions related to the following subjects:

 - Statement and Conclusions